 In the even that you make too many (guilty as charged!) they also make fantastic leftovers.
 Snag a few for lunch the following day and reheat in the oven, toaster oven, or microwave.

-Double-duty dishes FTW!
 Find yourself with left over taco night fixings?
-Use those tasty leftovers to make taco stuffed bell peppers the following day!
+You’re in luck!
+Use those tasty leftovers to make taco stuffed bell peppers the following day for fast food without the fuss.
 You can also re-purpose taco night into Taco Stuffed Sweet Potatoes, Taco Soup, or Spaghetti Squash Burrito Bowls – SCORE!